Suvronil/SDC/README.md

 I finally randomly shuffled the data set and put 10-5% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 The ideal number of epochs was 2-3 with data size in keras fit generator being 3x of training data, given to it.

+Finally, with the final model and weights, the car was tested on track 1 and it was able to drive more than 10 laps and for 15 mins successfully, before I terminated the session.